Louisville, Kentucky, Programs for Game Design

 Aspiring game design students can choose from several academic programs across the Louisville metropolitan region.
 This article examines two schools that are all within 15 minutes of downtown and looks at the game design programs they offer.
 Information that is necessary for prospective students, such as school size, costs and the graduation rates, is provided in a table that invites easy comparison.
 The article concludes with some facts about one more school, this one in nearby Indiana, which offers a relevant program.

-- About three miles from the city center, the University of Louisville offers an online course in game development.
+- About three miles from the city center, the University of Louisville offers a course in game design and programming to undergraduate students.

 - Students might opt to attend Bellarmine University, almost four miles from downtown, which offers an interdisciplinary bachelor's degree program in digital design.